Every employer, no matter how small, faces the specter of being sued by a past, present or prospective employee at some time.

 In fact, such employment practices claims are widespread – so much so that most businesses are much more likely to have an employment practices liability claim than a general liability or property loss claim.

 Nearly three-quarters of all litigation against corporations today involves employment disputes, which can be extremely costly.
-The cost associated with an employment practices claim can be significant.
+The expenses associated with an employment practices claim are significant.

 In 2018, the Equal Employment Opportunity Commission resolved 90,558 charges of discrimination and recovered about $505 million in remedies for discrimination plaintiffs.